guadiromero/sfg-parser/README.md

 ## Results

-Results for all edges, non-ellipsed edges and ellipsed-edges.
+Results for all edges, non-elided edges and elided-edges.

 | All edges                         | UP    | UR    | UF    | LP    | LR    | LF    |
 |-----------------------------------|-------|-------|-------|-------|-------|-------|